osquery/osquery/docs/wiki/deployment/aws-logging.md

 When logging to Kinesis Streams, the stream name must be specified with `aws_kinesis_stream`, and the log flushing period can be configured with `aws_kinesis_period`.

 Setting aws_kinesis_random_partition_key to true will use random partition keys when sending data to kinesis.
 Using random values will load balance over stream shards if you are using multiple shards in a stream.
+Note that using this setting will result in the logs of each host distributed across shards, so do not use it if you need logs from each host to be processed by a consistent shard.
 The default for this setting is "false".

 ### Kinesis Firehose